Causes of Trucking Accidents

 We recommend that if you or a loved one was involved in a crash with a semi-truck, 18-wheeler, tractor-trailer, or other commercial trucking vehicle that you promptly consult with a lawyer to make sure that a proper investigation is conducted.
 Some evidence may be lost if not promptly collected, such as skid marks on the roadway, which must be photographed and measured to determine what happened in the crash.

-The lawyers at Kraft Davies, PLLC, are experienced with truck crash cases and are familiar with how to conduct a proper investigation into the causes of the crash.
+The lawyers at Kraft Davies Olsson PLLC, are experienced with truck crash cases and are familiar with how to conduct a proper investigation into the causes of the crash.
 When necessary we involve outside experts such as engineers and accident scene reconstructionists to help figure out what truly happened.
 We handle cases all over the State of Washington, including Seattle, Tacoma, Everett, Bellevue, Bellingham, Vancouver, Olympia, Yakima, Shelton, Port Angeles, Hoquiam, Spokane, Wenatchee, and the Tri-Cities.
 If you or a loved one has been involved in a crash, call us today to hear how we may be able to help you.
 You may contact us online through the website, or call us at 206.624.8844 for a free consultation.